Maurice Fountain: Professional career

 After going undrafted by the NFL in 2005, Fountain took some time off from football before resurfacing in the AF2 League, where he had a breakout rookie season with the Manchester Wolves in 2007.
 During that season, Fountain set a franchise record with 13 sacks and earned several team and league honors before being signed by the Utah Blaze during the AFL free agency period.
 Fountain finished second on the Blaze in sacks and was named to the AF1 All-Rookie Team in his only season in 2008.
 Fountain was signed by the Miami Dolphins during 2008 NFL training camps but was released during the final cuts prior to the start of the regular season.

-Fountain continues to play professionally in the United Football League (UFL) with the Hartford Colonials.
+Fountain continued to play professionally in the United Football League (UFL) with the Hartford Colonials.
 Formerly the New York Sentinels, the team drafted Fountain with their fifth pick in the 2009 "Premiere" Season Draft.

 On August 20, 2011, Fountain re-signed with the Seattle Seahawks.
 He was released on September 3, 2011, re-signed to the Seahawks' practice squad the following day, and then was released from the practice squad on September 6, 2011.

 The Philadelphia Eagles signed Fountain to their practice squad on November 22, 2011.
 At the conclusion of the 2011 season, his practice squad contract expired and he became a free agent.
 He was re-signed to the active roster on January 2, 2012.